 - Automotive/Transportation -- Products that enable movement of people and goods from one place to another.

-- Consumer Products -- Products that increase quality of life in the workplace, at home, during leisure time, or while traveling.
+- o Consumer Product Design -- Products that increase quality of life in the workplace, at home, during leisure time, or while traveling.

 - Electronics/Sensors/IoT -- Products that improve computing, communications, sensing, test, and other fields that rely on advances in electronic components, boards and systems; products that enable an interconnected world – the Internet of Things (IoT).